fatemehoushmand/pylearn/homework_3/README.md

   In this game you have to guess the correct word

-  Please open this file: hangman
+  Please open this file: hangman.py

 ---
 ## .
 Question2.2: random_numbers

   Fill an array of length n with non-repeating random numbers.

-  Please open this file: random_numbers
+  Please open this file: random_numbers.py

 ---
 ## .
 Question2.3: sorted

   It receives an array from the user and then checks if the values in the array are sorted from smallest to largest.

-  Please open this file: sorted
+  Please open this file: sorted.py

 ---
 ## .
 Question2.4: snake

   The number n is received from the user.
 Then a striped snake of length n is drawn.

-  Please open this file: snake
+  Please open this file: snake.py

 ---